rahuljain5/DBMS-demo/README.md

 # my-repo
-THIS repository contains codes that i write.
+For the codes that i write!